CQCL/pytket-circuit-renderer/README.md

 - `systemTheme` : Default to system theme.
 On by default.
 - `transparentBg`: Display the circuit with a transparent background.
 - `cropParams`: Crop long gate parameters.
+- `interpretMath`: Render math names and parameters via latex.

 It is advised that you also set the theme to avoid clashes.

 Check the example folder for a basic sample app that uses this component.